50 Most Romantic Places in the United States

 Indiana — Kissing Bridge

 Parke County is proud of its covered bridges — it hosts an annual festival and calls itself the “Covered Bridge Capital” of the United States.
 But the most romantic of the county’s dozens of covered bridges is the Kissing Bridge at Valparaiso University.
 The bridge is also called “Student Bridge” because, according to local legend, good luck will befall co-eds who kiss on the bridge at midnight while a late-night freight train passes below.

 Iowa — Pikes Peak State Park

-Stand on the end of the world at this bluff overlooking the Mississippi River with a 500-foot drop.
+Stand on the edge of the world at this bluff overlooking the Mississippi River with a 500-foot drop.
 For more adventurous couples, there’s a wooden boardwalk that leads down to the park’s Bridal Veil Falls (an appropriate venue for engaged couples).
-The park also features archaeological sites, bike trains and overnight camping spots.
+The park also features archaeological sites, bike trails, and overnight camping spots.

 Kansas — Monument Rocks

 For those in awe of the power of love, compare your relationship to Kansas’s impressive Monument Rocks.
 The chalk monoliths — which are sometimes called “a natural Stonehenge”—seem to rise out of nowhere and are the only interesting natural features for as far as the eye can see.
 There’s definitely a metaphor for love somewhere in there.

 For those who can’t make it up north, visit “The Niagara Falls of the South” in Kentucky.
 Cumberland Falls is home to one very unique natural phenomenon, the moonbow.
 Couples who visit the park at night can spot a fantastic lunar rainbow spread across the falls, adding to the area’s natural romanticism.